goterpsgo/coding_exercises/README.md

 # coding_exercises
 A dumping ground for stuff I've practiced on.

+## reverse_string.py
+Provide a string and it returns another string in letters in reverse order.

 ## fizzbuzz.py
 My implementation of fizzbuzz in python3.
 Run `./fizzbuzz.py` to execute.
 Change values in `Fizzbuzz` object to see changes in output.